Regions Bank mortgage review

 Frequently asked questions

 Unfortunately, its banking customers are not satisfied with its customer service and ATMs.
-So it may be better to go for the home loan with Regions Bank, but pass on the checking account.
+So if you choose to get a home loan with Regions Bank, you may consider passing on a checking account.